Preparing Your Plumbing for Winter in San Diego

 Why San Diego Homes Are Vulnerable

 Ironically, homes in mild climates like San Diego are often MORE vulnerable to freeze damage than homes in cold climates.
-Why?
-Because builders in our region do not insulate pipes or install them deep underground like they do in places where freezing is expected.
+Builders here do not insulate pipes or install them deep underground like they do in Minnesota.
+Many San Diego homes have water pipes running through exterior walls, garages, and crawl spaces with little to no insulation.

 Areas of Your Home Most at Risk

-- Pipes under raised foundations: Crawl spaces allow cold air to circulate around pipes
+- Pipes under raised foundations — Crawl spaces allow cold air to circulate around pipes

 Winter Preparation Checklist

 This is the single most important step for San Diego homeowners.
 When a hose is connected to an outdoor faucet, water cannot drain from the faucet and the pipe behind it.
-If that water freezes, it can crack the pipe inside your wall, potentially causing significant water damage when it thaws.
+If that water freezes, it can crack the pipe inside your wall — potentially causing significant water damage when it thaws.

-Insulate Exposed Pipes
+2. Insulate Exposed Pipes

-Know Your Shut-Off Valves
+3. Know Your Shut-Off Valves

-Service Your Water Heater
+4. Service Your Water Heater

-Check Your Irrigation System
+5. Check Your Irrigation System

 While you probably will not need to fully winterize your irrigation system like homeowners in freezing climates, you should:

-- Insulate the backflow preventer with a cover or towel on cold nights
+- Insulate the backflow preventer with a cover or towel on cold nights — these are often forgotten and expensive to replace

 - Check for leaks or damaged sprinkler heads before the rainy season